Furikuda/RFmachine/README.md

 As noted on [their website](https://f-machine.com/index.php/remote-control-detail), F-Machine uses 5 different types (A to E), probably with different commands, and maybe different frequencies.

+**This should be used to make your own remote.
+Due to the how unreliable the communication method is, this is not suited for automation***

 ## Hardware

 Any Arduino compatible device should do.
 Tested on a [Adafruit Trinket M0](https://www.adafruit.com/product/3500).